 Just like WordPress’s plugins, Joomla offers over 10,000 different extensions for any website.
 Setting up a multilingual website doesn’t require any special skills with Joomla, as it provides more than 75 different language packs.

 Joomla has powerful built-in SEO tools so that everyone can find your website.
 It is very safe and well protected.

 Yet, you might find Joomla a bit more complicated than WordPress or some of the other website builders that we mentioned above.

 Joomla offers great support, many videos, and documentation, and finding a solution to any problem will be an easy job.

-Similarly to WordPress, Joomla is open-source software, and it is free to use, download, and upgrade.
-If you have a little bit of knowledge for the web – don’t hesitate to give it a try.
+Similar to WordPress, Joomla is open-source software, and it is free to use, download, and upgrade.
+If you have a little bit of knowledge of the web – don’t hesitate to give it a try.

 Also Read Fast VPS WordPress Hosting Companies in the UK

 Jekyll is among the most well known static site generators used by web developers worldwide.
 It is a simple and elegant way to create all types of sites, and especially blogs resulting in fast sites that can be hosted practically on any web host.
 It does not require any dynamic code execution or databases.

 One of the most powerful aspects of Jekyll is that it can run on even the most basic web servers.
 It works by running a local engine on computers that have the Ruby environment installed.
 Practically any computer system and even mobile devices can be used to run the Jekyll script.
 Through an easy-to-use layout engine and configuration files, Jekyll will output standard HTML pages that only need to be uploaded to the web server.
 Even the most simple file transfer methods will work just fine — FTP, SSH, and web panels.